For Cups Sake! Bristol’s paper cup recycling bins

 Three billion coffee cups are used and thrown away each year in the UK, with less than 4% currently recycled.
 Every day, approximately 7.5 million coffee cups are disposed of as litter.
 We wanted this to change.

-Bristol’s new cup bins will be placed along key commuter routes throughout central Bristol, allowing people to recycle their cups on the go as well as popular shopping areas such as The Mall Cribbs Causeway, the Galleries and Cabot Circus.
+Bristol’s paper cup recycling bins were located along key commuter routes throughout central Bristol to trial coffee cup recycling on the go as well as in popular shopping areas.

-We’ve teamed up with One Tree Per Child and pledged to plant a tree for every 10,000 cups recycled, so in addition to giving the cup another life using one of the new bins will also have local environmental benefits.
+We teamed up with One Tree Per Child and pledged to plant a tree for every 10,000 cups recycled, so in addition to giving the cup another life, using one of the new bins also created local environmental benefits.

-Once collected from the new bins, the cups are baled at the Bristol Waste site in Avonmouth, before being sent to the James Cropper paper mill in the Lake District.
-Here the plastic lining is removed from the cup, allowing the paper to be recycled and turned in to high-quality items such as notebooks and paper shopping bags.
+Once collected from the new bins, the cups were baled at the Bristol Waste site in Avonmouth, sent to the James Cropper paper mill in the Lake District.
+Here the plastic lining was removed from the cup, allowing the paper to be recycled and turned in to high-quality items such as notebooks and paper shopping bags.